bmatsuo/go-aws/README.md

 About go-aws
 =============

-go-aws is the best program for...
+go-aws is a library for interacting with AWS APIs.

 Documentation
 =============